-Many professions that offer higher salaries include a bachelor’s degree and some kind of graduate level of education.
-Becoming a well-paid lawyer is no different, but of all the high paying jobs, the number of years it takes to become a lawyer are arguably less than other professions like becoming a surgeon.
+Many professions that offer higher salaries include a bachelor's degree and some kind of graduate level of education.
+Becoming a well-paid lawyer is no different, but of all the high-paying jobs, the number of years it takes to become a lawyer is arguably less than other professions like becoming a surgeon.

 The first step to becoming a lawyer is completing the traditional 4 years of college.
 You'll need to complete your undergraduate in order to get a bachelor's degree so you can go to law school.
 Many prospective lawyers major in English, public speaking, government history, economics, or math for their bachelor's degree.

 After you've graduated college it's time to get into a law school.
 But before you can get into a law school you'll have to take and pass the Law School Admission Test (LSAT).
 This test will determine whether you have the skills necessary to succeed in law school.